MEfeTiryaki/trpo/README.md

 This a trust region policy optimization implementation for continues action space system.
 This repo uses some methods from ![\*](https://github.com/ikostrikov/pytorch-trpo).

+## Dependencies

 ## TODO
+* Documentation : dependendies, how to save
 * Experience Replay

 ## Useful Flags